 Personal Bankruptcy Toronto – A Fresh Financial Start

-If your situation is such that you are facing unmanageable debt, meaning that your income may be barely enough to cover your basic cost of living and there is no money left to pay down or even keep your debt payments up-to-date, then filing for personal bankruptcy in Toronto or the GTA could provide you with a fresh start.
+If your situation is such that you are facing unmanageable debt, meaning that your income may be barely enough to cover your basic cost of living and there is no money left to pay down or even keep your debt payments up to date, then filing for bankruptcy in Toronto or the GTA could provide you with a fresh start.

 A “fresh start” is often used by insolvency people.
 It means re-setting the financial odometer: a fresh financial start.
-By clearing all unsecured debts within 9-21 months, it allows you to eliminate your debt and restart your financial life free of the stress and burden caused by debt.
+Clearing all unsecured debts within 9-21 months allows you to eliminate your debt and restart your financial life free of the stress and burden caused by debt.

 Bankruptcy Means Relief from Debt